KingBonn Award

-KingBonn Award (Chinese: 金鹏奖) of China International New Media Short Film Festival is by far the only state-recognized and also international short film award in China, which is comprised by Main Competition Section and Internet Voting Section.
+KingBonn Award (Chinese: 金鹏奖) of China International New Media Short Film Festival is the only state-recognized international short film award in China, which is comprised by Main Competition Section and Internet Voting Section.
 As one of the principal activities in the festival, creators of short films from home and abroad come to participate in the competition.
-Domestic and international cinema professionals, scholars, and noted directors will be on the panel to review the candidate shorts and selected the best ones to reward in form of bonus, with the view of encouraging the production of outstanding new media shorts, discovering and supporting talents.
+Domestic and international cinema professionals, scholars, and noted directors participate in the panel to review the candidate's shorts.
+They select ones to reward in form of bonuses, with the goal of encouraging the production of outstanding new media shorts, and of discovering and supporting talents.

 KingBonn Award

 The name of the KingBonn Award is derived from the abbreviated name of Shenzhen City – Pengcheng (Chinese Pinyin, literally meaning "the city of roc").
 KingBonn implies that the new media movie-TV-animation industry will thrive and soar.

 CSFF

 China International New Media Short Film Festival (CSFF), founded by 2010, is the only state-recognized international short film award in China, with approval from the Publicity Department of the CPC Central Committee, co-sponsored by State General Administration of Press and Publication, Radio, Film and Television and Shenzhen Municipal People's Government and hosted by Culture, Sports & Tourism Administration of Shenzhen Municipality and Shenzhen Media Group, which is held annually in May during the China (Shenzhen) International Cultural Industries Fair.
 The major activities be divided into six sections: KingBonn Award Competition, KingBonn Award Ceremony, International Short Film Screenings, New Media Short Forum, New Media Short Film Market and KingBonn Short Film Outdoor Screening Carnival in Guangming.

 The China International New Media Short Film Festival is intended to encourage the production of outstanding new media shorts, discover and support new media talents, nurture and incubate innovative new media projects.